phipsgabler/trello2md/README.md

 ```

 ## Docker support
-In order to avoid installing all tools on your computer you can just install docker and set "USE_DOCKER" while calling make e.g.
+In order to avoid installing all tools on your computer (especially for pdf conversion) you can just install docker and set "USE_DOCKER" while calling make e.g.

 ```
-USE_DOCKER=1 make all
+USE_DOCKER=1 make pdf
 ```

 ## Todo/Ideas ##